U.S., Chinese negotiators hold 'constructive' phone talks on trade

 Three sources familiar with the state of the talks said the Chinese side did not make firm commitments for immediate purchases.
 It's unclear that the two sides' differences have narrowed, even as the discussions resume.

-(This story was refiled to correct formal title of Zhong Shan to Commerce Minister, not Trade Minister, in second paragraph)
+(This July 9 story has been refiled to correct formal title of Zhong Shan to Commerce Minister, not Trade Minister, in second paragraph.)

 (additional reporting by Andrea Shalal in Washington, and Ben Blanchard in Beijing; Editing by Paul Simao, Susan Thomas and Bill Berkrot)